-By 1928, the centre of jazz began to move to New York, and Morton relocated with it.
+By 1928, the centre of jazz began to shift to New York, and Morton relocated with it.
 However, by the onset of the Great Depression, Morton began to drift into obscurity.
-In New York, he made few connections with other artists as many viewed his music to be “old-fashioned.”
+In New York, he made few connections with other artists, as many viewed his music to be “old-fashioned.”
 Between 1931 and 1937, Morton only managed to land a few minor appearances on records, but by 1938, Alan Lomax “recorded him in an extensive and fascinating series of musical interviews for the Library of Congress.”
 In the interviews, Morton told “colourful” stories, accompanied by “his piano playing in generally fine form as he reminisced about old New Orleans and demonstrated the other piano styles of the era.”
 A decade later, the interviews were finally released on an album.

-In 1939, Morton was in New York City determined to make a comeback.
-While he lead a few band sessions with ‘sidemen’ such as Sidney Bechet, Red Allen and Albert Nicholas, and while Morton did record some wonderful solos, they were never big sellers.
+In 1939, Morton was in New York City, determined to make a comeback.
+While he lead a few band sessions with ‘sidemen’ such as Sidney Bechet, Red Allen and Albert Nicholas, and while Morton did record some noteworthy solos, they were never big sellers.
 In 1940, Morton set out for Los Angeles, but died suddenly at the age of fifty.
-As Scott Yanow points out, “ironically his music soon became popular again as the New Orleans jazz revivalist movement caught fire and, if he had lived just a few more years, the chances are good that he would have been restored to his former prominence.”
+As musicologist Scott Yanow points out, “ironically his music soon became popular again as the New Orleans jazz revivalist movement caught fire and, if he had lived just a few more years, the chances are good that he would have been restored to his former prominence.”

 Dr. Jazz is a popular tune first written by Joe “King” Oliver in 1926.
 In the same year, Jelly Roll Morton and his band (the Red Hot Peppers) recorded the song, and is a prime example of early New Orleans jazz “counterpoint and collective improvisation.”
 The record is well known for its number of special features, improvised solo passages (which was really beginning to emerge in this time period) and pre-written stop-time breaks.
 Collectively, the record yields “a tapestry of musical contrasts.”